msa-em/cell-browser/10_nucleusnet.md

 }
 :::

-Representative coverslip.
-Four stitched sixteenths from Run 72 ranked in the top ten with an average number and brightness of ROIs ([](#tableS1)).
-Stitched images from this experiment were fused, with some artifacts, then converted to DZI format and hosted on Github pages.
+Zoomable coverslip from experiment 72.
+Four stitched images ranked in the top ten with an average number and brightness of ROIs ([](#tableS1)).
+Stitched images were fused and reformatted to DZI then hosted on Github pages.
 ::::

 ## NucleusNet-10K

-A small version of the single-cell dataset, NucleusNet-10K, contains 100 random images from each experiment.
+A small version of the single-cell dataset, NucleusNet-10K, has 100 random cropped images from each experiment.
-NucleusNet-10K was stitched and converted to Deep Zoom Image format, then hosted on Github Pages to be viewed in OpenSeadragon [@doi:10.1242/jcs.262198].
+NucleusNet-10K was fused and converted to DZI format, hosted on Github Pages and viewed with OpenSeadragon [@doi:10.1242/jcs.262198].
 This map represents a random sample of ~1% of NucleusNet with experiments organized in chronological order by row.
 There was variation in signal intensity across experiments, which could warrant the normalization or standardization of pixel intensities.
 There is another [example](https://www.allencell.org/deep-cell-zoom.html) of this visualization strategy with 200,000 human-induced pluripotent stem cells.